-I'm currently in my first year as a PhD student in the combined Learning Sciences and Computer Science program at Northwestern University.
+I'm currently in my second year as a PhD student in the combined Learning Sciences and Computer Science program at Northwestern University.

 The goal of learning sciences is to understand how people learn, and then using that understanding to improve education.
 Computer science pairs well with Learning Sciences for two main reasons.
 First, we can use computers to build powerful learning tools, especially by giving students greater ability to create things themselves.
 Second, we can use computers to model and understand learning processes.